GunzIvan28/rMAP/README.md

   - `--quality, --assembly shovill, --amr, --varcall, --trim, --phylogeny ,--pangenome, --gen-ele` activate the options for quality control, genome assembly using shovill assembler, antimicrobial resistance gene profiling, sequence trimming, phylogenetic analysis, pangenome and insertion sequence characterization respectively in the rMAP run.
   - A successful run should generate a HTML report similar to the one in this [link](https://gunzivan28.github.io/rMAP/).
 Submit any queries or bugs to the [Issue Tracker](https://github.com/GunzIvan28/rMAP/issues) platform and the developers will see to it that it is rectified.

+### Acknowledgements
+rMAP was inspired and adapted from the TORMES pipeline, developed by Quijada et al. (2019) and reachable at https://github.com/nmquijada/tormes.
 ### 🔌 Third Party Plugins

 This softwares' foundation is built using pre-existing tools.
 When using it, please don't forget to cite the following: